jdantonio/concurrent-ruby-presentation/concurrent-ruby-presentation-notes.md

 This complex example combines actors, actor pools, timer tasks, and supervisors to show the power of the Concurrent Library

-* The supervisor class in the Concurrent Ruby library is a functionally-complete copy of Erlang's supervior in Ruby
+* The supervisor class in the Concurrent Ruby library is a functionally-complete copy of Erlang's supervisor in Ruby
 * Can be used with any object that supports three methods: a blocking `#run` method, a `#running?` predicate method, and a `#stop` method that can be called from a different thread
 * The `Runnable` mixin module in this library provides that functionality
 * Simple add one or more workers to the Supervisor and it will manage the lifecycle of the workers, including restarting them on failure